Professional voicemail messages for German public holidays

 As we already mentioned, if you are doing business in Germany, you should be aware of different local holidays that require changes to your business hours which concern your clients and partners.
 Each year nine official holidays are celebrated nationwide.
 Additionally, the local authorities of some regions have set more dates as official non-working days.
 So, depending on your location (your Bundesland), you may end up with 13 days of German public holidays that require you to have activated your business voicemail service.

 Multiple German bank holidays are religious and date back many years or even centuries.
 The so-called Day of German Unity is a relatively new holiday on 3 October.
 It celebrates the anniversary of the German Reunification, which took place in 1990.
 The Day of German Unity is the only holiday determined on the government level.
 Federal state authorities set the other holidays.
 Most companies close during German public national or regional holidays or work with reduced open hours.
 Below we have listed all the important dates you should mark in your calendar to set your voicemail message with accurate information.

 German national holidays in 2021

-- 24 May – Whit Monday (Pfingstmontag) – seventh Monday after Easter, also called Pentecost Monday.
+• 24 May – Whit Monday (Pfingstmontag) – the seventh Monday after Easter, also called Pentecost Monday.
 The date varies each year.

 German regional holidays during 2021

 The holidays listed below are official non-working days only for specific regions.
-It is a good practice to add the name of the holidays as a reason why your company is closed in your voicemail message.
+It is a good practice to add the name of the holidays to why your company is closed in your voicemail message.
 That way, your clients from other regions in Germany or abroad will not wonder why you are not working in the middle of the week.

-- 6 January – Epiphanie (Heilige Drei Könige).
-It is non-working day in Baden-Württemberg, Bavaria, and Saxony-Anhalt (names in german)
+• 6 January – Epiphanie, (Heilige Drei Könige).
+It is a non-working day in Baden-Württemberg, Bavaria, and Saxony-Anhalt (names in German).

 Keep in mind that all holidays that are related to Easter change accordingly.